spcampbell/FireStic/README.md

 `curl -XGET localhost:9200/firestic*/_search?pretty`

+Finally, if you are using notifications, check your email and/or text messages and make sure they came through.

+Check for errors by looking for exceptions thrown to the screen and also in the log file (`firestic_error.log` by default).

 Other Stuff
 -----------

+#### Modifying Notification Templates

+*This section is a work in progress*

 #### Kibana Demo Template (optional)

 To get you up and running quickly, a dashboard template for Kibana is available in the file `firestic_kibana.json` located in the `prep_files` directory.
+It's pretty basic and I suspect you'll want to extend this further...or step past Kibana altogether and build your own uber-cool home-grown dashboard website to present the data.

 #### TODO